CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** ** Inventory Analysis

-During the initial implementation of the vulnerability management, a weak-point analysis of the initial situation must be carried out to derive action requirements.
+During the initial implementation of the vulnerability management, a weak point analysis of the initial situation must be carried out once to derive the need for action.
 On the basis of the existing infrastructure, the institution must identify all existing vulnerabilities of all installed components (products, applications, systems, protocols, external interfaces).
 This should be based on manufacturers' vulnerability advisories and publicly available CERTs.
 In addition, organizational and technical weak point analysis audits can be performed.
 This is especially recommended for higher protection requirements and for special exposure (eg interfaces to the Internet).

 Importing security-relevant updates as part of a systematic patch management can be a way to close certain vulnerabilities.
 For this, a suitable procedure for the respective environment must be determined, whether, how and when patches can be applied.